Weeks after you commit to be fit, how do you stay motivated to keep trudging and treading?

 Don’t let the doldrums get to you.
 You can do this.

-Here are 6 tips from Erin Burgess, Spectrum Health physical therapist, to keep your treadmill from becoming a massive, middle-of-the-room clothes hanger:
+Erin Burgess, a physical therapist with Spectrum Health Medical Group Orthopedics, offers suggestions for how to keep your treadmill from becoming a massive, middle-of-the-room clothes hanger.